 5 Must-Have Apps for PhotographersFebruary 28, 2018

-From fitness tracking and photo editing, to online banking and meditating.
+From fitness tracking and online photo printing to online banking and A Color Story photo editing.
 Is there anything our smart phones can’t help us do?
 No one can deny just how easier this technological advancement has made our lives.
 Trust us, if you can think of it, then there’s an app for it (or so it seems)!

 Today we’ll be concentrating on these humble apps, focusing on the 5 must-have apps for photographers in particular.
 Many of these are premium (and therefore paid) applications, but trust us – they’re what you’d expect from the best of the best.

 We also recently rounded-up our favorite free apps for photographers, so if that’s more your thing, be sure to check it out.
 Let’s get to it!

 Let’s face it, even the latest version of your smart phone still has a camera that is (understandably) quite primitive when compared to your favorite DSLR.
 Don’t get us wrong – phone cameras have come a very long way (and continue to do so), but as a photographer, you’re probably craving greater control.